 Next, you'll determine the medium in which you'll create the case study.
 In other words, how will you tell this story?

 Case studies don't have to be simple, written one-pagers.
 Using different media in your case study can allow you to promote your final piece on different channels.
 For example, while a written case study might just live on your website and get featured in a Facebook post, you can post an infographic case study on Pinterest, and a video case study on your YouTube channel.

-Here are some different case study formats to consider:
+Here are some different case study mediums to consider:

 Written Case Study

 Consider writing this case study in the form of an ebook and converting it to a downloadable PDF.
 Then, gate the PDF behind a landing page and form for readers to fill out before downloading the piece, allowing this case study to generate leads for your business.

 Plan on meeting with the client and shooting an interview.
 Seeing the subject, in person, talk about the service you provided them can go a long way in the eyes of your potential customers.

 Use the long, vertical format of an infographic to tell your success story from top to bottom.
 As you progress down the infographic, emphasize major KPIs using bigger text and charts that show the successes your client has had since working with you.